 If you do not fill out the Census online, you can fill out the paper survey, which is only sent to street addresses.
 If you do not receive rural delivery at your street address, then this is not an option for you and your family.
 Most of Oak Bluffs does not get rural delivery.

-By April 1, 2020, every home will receive an invitation to participate in the 2020 Census.
+By April 2020, every home with a physical mailing address should receive an invitation to participate in the 2020 Census.
 You will have four options for responding:

 - Online: https://my2020census.gov